ntop/ntopng/doc/nedge/src/get_started.rst

   LAN network configuration

-It is important to remember the configured **LAN address**, as it will be necessary to access the nEdge gui after the reboot.
+It is important to remember the configured **LAN address**, as it will be necessary to access the nEdge GUI after the reboot.
 In case of bridge mode where the LAN is set in DHCP client mode, it's necessary to view the DHCP server log or other tools in order to figure out, after the reboot, the IP address assigned to the LAN.